This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prevent injury and protect your skin.
 Do not wear clothes that are too tight or too loose.
 Thick seams, buttons, or zippers can cause sores.
 Avoid activities that rub, scratch, or cut your skin.
 Sliding from one place to another can pull or stretch your skin and tear it.
 Lift yourself or have someone help lift you.
 Ask about medical equipment that can help protect your skin.

-Help prevent a pressure sore:
+Help prevent a pressure injury:

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.